-Investment rate of return for Pension - 7.5% a year, compounded annually net of investment and administrative expenses for the non-hybrid groups and 7.0% a year, compounded annually net of investment and administrative expenses for the hybrid group (Pension Plus Plan).
+Investment Rate of Return for Pension - 6.80% a year, compounded annually net of investment and administrative expenses for the MIP, Basic and Pension Plus groups and 6.00% a year, compounded annually net of investment and administrative expenses for Pension Plus 2 Plan.

-Investment rate of return for OPEB - 7.5% a year, compounded annually net of investment and administrative expenses.
+Investment Rate of Return for OPEB - 6.95% a year, compounded annually net of investment and administrative expenses.

-Salary increases - The rate of pay increase used for individual members is 3.5%.
+Salary Increases - The rate of pay increase used for individual members is 2.75%.

-Inflation - 3.0%
+Inflation - 3.0%.